gpeterson406/Greenwood_Book/_book/02-reintroductionToStatistics.md

 permutation distribution and it was.

 2. It is approximately normally distributed.
 This is due to the ***Central Limit Theorem***^[We'll leave the discussion of the CLT to your previous statistics coursework or an internet search.
-For this material, just remember that it has something to do with distributions looking more normal as the sample size increases.], where the
+For this material, just remember that it has something to do with distributions of statistics looking more normal as the sample size increases.], where the
 ***sampling distribution*** (distribution of all possible results for samples of this size) of the difference in sample means ($\bar{x}_1 - \bar{x}_2$) becomes more normally distributed as the sample sizes increase.
-With 38 and 37 observations in the groups, we are likely to have a relatively normal looking distribution of the difference in the sample means.
+With 15 observations in each group, we have no guarantee to have a relatively normal looking distribution of the difference in the sample means but with the distributions of the original observations looking somewhat normally distributed, the sampling distribution of the sample means likely will look fairly normal.
 This result will allow us to use a parametric
 \index{parametric}
 method to approximate this sampling distribution under the null model if some assumptions are met, as we'll discuss below.

-3. Our observed difference in the sample means (1.84 years) is a fairly unusual result relative to the rest of these results but there are some permuted data sets that produce more extreme differences in the sample means.
+3. Our observed difference in the sample means (-25.933) is a fairly unusual result relative to the rest of these results but there are some permuted data sets that produce more extreme differences in the sample means.
 When the observed differences are really large, we may not see any permuted results that are as extreme as what we observed.
 When ``pdata`` gives you 0, the p-value
 \index{p-value!zero}
-should be reported to be smaller than 0.0001 (**not 0!**) since it happened in less than 1 in 1,000 tries but does occur once -- in the actual data set.
+should be reported to be smaller than 0.0001 (**not 0!**) if *B* is 1,000 since it happened in less than 1 in 1,000 tries but does occur once -- in the actual data set.

-4. Since our null model is not specific about the direction of the difference, considering a result like ours but in the other direction (-1.84 years) needs to be included.
+4. Since our null model is not specific about the direction of the difference, considering a result like ours but in the other direction (25.933 cm) needs to be included.
 The observed result seems to put about the same area in both tails of the distribution but it is not exactly the same.
 The small difference in the tails is a useful aspect of this approach compared to the parametric method discussed below as it accounts for potential asymmetry in the sampling distribution.

-\indent Earlier, we decided that the p-value provided moderate evidence against the null hypothesis and that we should reject the null.
-In this course, you will often be allowed to use your own judgment about an appropriate significance level in a particular situation (in other words, if we forget to tell you an $\alpha$ -level, you can still make a decision based on how strong you feel the evidence was against the null based on the p-value).
+\indent Earlier, we decided that the p-value provided moderate evidence against the null hypothesis.
+You should use your own judgment about whether the p-value obtain is sufficiently small to conclude that you think the null hypothesis is wrong.
 Remembering that the p-value is the probability
 \index{p-value}
 you would observe a result like you did (or more extreme), assuming the null